The easiest way to misjudge Codex CLI is to mix three decisions together on day one:

 - restarting

-codexdoes not immediately throw you back into auth confusion
+codexdoes not immediately dump you back into auth confusion

 The authentication docs say Codex caches login details locally and reuses them on the next CLI start.
 They also note that the CLI and IDE extension share the same cached login details.